dmbarbour/wikilon/docs/AwelonLang.md

 This design is robust and independent of definitions, but is not optimal.
 For example, it is easy to construct unnecessary closures for conditional behaviors, like `T(x,[L][R]if)` where we know (based on definition of `if`) that exactly one of the `[L]` or `[R]` branches will be applied to the local stack.
 A more optimal rewrite might be `[T(x,L)][T(x,R)]if` - or similar, depending on behavior of `if`.
 It is feasible to extend this view with some specialized rewrites, or for a compiler to eliminate unnecessary closures via static escape analysis.

 *Aside:* Named locals were, at least to me, the first convincing proof that *Projectional Editing* is a viable alternative to sophisticated built-in syntax.
 That said, I intend for most views be simpler and more localized.

+### Namespaces

+It is not difficult to recognize comments declaring qualified namespaces.

+        using long-prefix as lp; lp-foo
+            becomes
+        "using long-prefix as lp"(a2)d long-prefix-foo

+However, I don't recommend this!
+Namespace declarations in code too easily become a form of boiler-plate (especially for one-liner functions).
+They also interact awkwardly with copy-paste.
+Further, namespaces fixated in code don't allow for much user customization.

+Instead, I propose to move namespaces to the editor layer: an editor can track a user's set of preferred nicknames together with other user-model data like a clipboard.
+Users can manage this set, perhaps switch between packages based on current project.
+It's up to each user and the editor's feature set.
+Further, it blends nicely into richer views - namespaces are essentially a very limited form of user-defined, pluggable view.

+*Aside:* I'm interested in use of color as an alternative to prefixes, e.g. such that `html-div` is written in a different color from `math-div`.
+This would give us a more concise notation.

 ### Monadic Programming